pycom/pycom-documentation/content/gettingstarted/registration/lora/ttn.md

 Enter a unique `Application ID` as well as a Description & Handler Registration.

 Now the Pycom module nodes can be registered to send data up to the new Application.

-You'll need to register your devices as nodes to the application.
-Click the button `+ Add device`.
+Click the button `+ Add end device`.
 Next, you'll need to enter the specifics.
+Click on `Manually` and `Show advanced activation`.
 You can choose either `OTAA` or `ABP` as activation methods.
 Learn more about the difference [here](https://www.thethingsindustries.com/docs/devices/abp-vs-otaa/).
-In this application we'll choose `OTAA`.
+In this example we'll use `OTAA`.
 Select `LoRaMAC V1.0.2` and check whether the region servers are set correctly.

 ![](/gitbook/assets/lorawan/tts/device.png)

+Scroll down and fill in the fields for `DevEUI`, `AppEUI` and `End device ID`.

+* The `DevEUI` should be a globally unique identifier for the device.
+You can run the code below on you Pycom module to retrieve its EUI.
+* The `AppEUI` is user specified and is unique to the device in this application, we can `Fill with zeros` in this example.
+* The `AppKey` is provided by TTN.
+Click `Generate`.
-In the `Register Device` panel, complete the forms for the `End Device ID`, `APP EUI` and the `Device EUI`.
-The `End Device ID` is a unique name for the device we're about to register, you can choose something that makes sense for your project.
-The `APP EUI` is user specified and is unique to the device in this application, we can set that to all 0's in this example.
-The `Device EUI` should be a globally unique identifier for the device.
-You can run the following on you Pycom module to retrieve its EUI.
+* The `End device ID` is a unique name for the device we're about to register, you can choose something that makes sense for your project.

 ```python
 from network import LoRa